14 min read

 What charging is like in late 2025

-Twice on this trip, I got to a charging station only to find it was completely full with a line of people waiting to charge, so I had to look elsewhere.
-My biggest blunder was seeing a Rivian charger in Price, Utah on Apple Maps but when I got to the location, it wasn't done being built yet.
-I had to use a slower 75kW ChargePoint station that was my only option in a small town in the middle of nowhere.
+Twice on this trip, I got to a charging station only to find it was full and had a line of people waiting to charge, so I had to look elsewhere.
+My biggest blunder was seeing a fast Rivian charger in a tiny town in the middle of nowhere, Price, Utah on Apple Maps.
+When I drove up to the location, I found out it wasn't done being built yet.
+So I had to use a slower 75kW ChargePoint station that took almost an hour to charge the battery back up because I was on my last 20 miles of range.
+Oops.

-As much as I hate to give a single dollar to Tesla, since they opened their charger network to other cars, I used them when I had no other choice.
-On the positive, they were reliably the fastest chargers that maintained close to 200kW of charging and they were often the only choice in some remote areas.
-But there were times where there wasn't a Tesla charger for over 200 miles in any direction so their network is still far from perfect.
+As much as I hate to give a single dollar to Tesla, since they opened their charger network to other cars, I used them when I had no other options.
+On the positive, they were reliably the fastest chargers that maintained close to 200kW of charging and they were often the only choice in remote spots.
+But there were also times where there wasn't a Tesla charger for over 200 miles in any direction so their network is still far from perfect.

-In general, I used Electrify America spots most often and they were frequently in a Walmart or Target parking lot.
-But there were a lot of new chargers that I used at truck stops which was nice to see since those places always have lots of food and shopping options.
-I wish the better chain gas stations like Maverik or Buc-ee's would always have chargers so you'd know to look for them there.
+In general, I used Electrify America spots and they were most frequently in a Walmart or Target parking lot.
+But there were a lot of new chargers from all kinds of companies at truck stops which was nice to see since those places always have plenty of food and restrooms.
+I wish the higher-end chain gas stations like Maverik or Buc-ee's would put fast chargers at every location so you'd know to always look for them there.

 For this trip, I used VW's built-in trip planner in the center touchscreen since I heard good reviews of it and I‘d say it was mostly good at planning stops along my path.
-When I'd enter a whole day's worth of driving each morning, VW's software would always make at least one terrible choice for a slow charger and tell me to sit for 4-8hrs recharging at a library when down the street from that same location there might be a Tesla charger that could recharge it in 20min.
+When I'd enter a whole day's worth of driving each morning, VW's software would always make at least one terrible choice for a slow charger and tell me to sit for 4-8hrs recharging at a library when down the street from that same location there might be another charger that could recharge it in 20min.
+I have no idea why it would pick L2 slow chargers when L3 options were available.
+It reminded me of trying to use ChatGPT to solve a problem, generally correct but always having a wildly wrong curveball thrown in somewhere.

 I generally started each day like this: